-Today we will tell you about one of the great guitarists in Israel that we very much admire and appreciate - Haim Romano.
+Today we will tell you about one of the great guitarists in Israel whom we very much admire and appreciate - Haim Romano.

-Beyond being a gifted and a virtuoso guitarist, Romano plays additional instruments such as bouzouki, baglama and other instruments.
+Beyond being a gifted and virtuoso guitarist, Romano plays additional instruments such as bouzouki, baglama, and other instruments.

 1. Haim Romano was born on April 5, 1951.
 He grew up in the Shapira neighborhood in south Tel Aviv.

 2. He started playing the guitar already in elementary school, when he formed a band that played cover versions of various hits, at events and parties.

 3. In 1965 he met Miki Gavrielov, who would accompany him in various lineups during the early sixties and seventies.